-The per capita income in Gaston in 2010 was $25,699, which is upper middle income relative to Oregon and the nation.
-This equates to an annual income of $102,796 for a family of four.
+The per capita income in Gaston in 2010 was $23,883, which is upper middle income relative to Oregon, and middle income relative to the rest of the US.
+This equates to an annual income of $95,532 for a family of four.
 However, Gaston contains both very wealthy and poor people as well.

 Gaston is a somewhat ethnically-diverse city.
 The people who call Gaston home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Gaston residents report their race to be White, followed by Native American.
-Important ancestries of people in Gaston include Irish, English, Dutch, and Swedish.
+The greatest number of Gaston residents report their race to be White, followed by Asian.
+Important ancestries of people in Gaston include Irish, Dutch, English, and Swedish.